Jarl Magnus Riiber

-Jarl Magnus Riiber (born 15 October 1997) is a Norwegian former nordic combined skier who won five times the FIS Nordic Combined World Cup and 11 gold medals at the FIS Nordic World Ski Championships.
+Jarl Magnus Riiber (born 15 October 1997) is a Norwegian former Nordic combined skier who won the FIS Nordic Combined World Cup five times and 11 gold medals at the FIS Nordic World Ski Championships.
+With 78 World Cup victories, he is the most successful combined skier to date in terms of wins.

 Career

 Riiber attained his first World Cup podium during the 2014–15 season on 16 January 2015 in Seefeld in Austria.

 During the 2015–16, he won his first race on 6 February 2016 in Oslo, Norway.

 Riiber has the record of the most Crystal Globes in Nordic Combined World Cup with five (equal with Eric Frenzel).
 He has the all-time most individual World Cup race wins at 78 and podiums at 111.

+At the end of the 2024/25 season, Riiber retired from competitions.